diyscif/diyscif/scif-thesis.md

 No visual information should be accessible to an outside passive observer.
 Visual information source leaks are the easiest to avoid and should therefore be wholly prevented.
-Even observation of the entrypoint could provide insights into the comings and goings of authorized personnel and should therefore be obscured as much as possible.
+Even observation of the entry point could provide insights into the comings and goings of authorized personnel and should therefore be obscured as much as possible.

 ## Acoustic Attenuation